tomcam/m/website/docs/internals.md

 	}

 ```
-### Looping through themes
+### Looping through themes: OUTDATED?

 	for level := 0; level < len(app.Page.Theme.levels); level++ {
     theme := app.Page.themes[level]
   }

 ## Publishing a project
+### `build() in `build.go`:
-* Starts with build(path), where path is the name of a directory (which is assumed but not expected to contain a valid project)
+  - Starts with build(path), where path is the name of a directory (which is assumed but not expected to contain a valid project)
-  - It changes to the directory specified by path
+  - Changes to the directory specified by path
-  - It reads the site config file
+  - Reads the site config file
-  - It calls tree.go getProjectTree(), which returns a list of all files on the site (actually that list is discarded) and therefore
+  - Calls tree.go getProjectTree(), which returns a list of all files on the site (actually that list is discarded) and therefore
     Site.webPages, which is map[string]WebPage, isn't used.
     + getProjectTree calls tree.go visit(), which does things like discard directories that start with a dot or are on the site exclusion list.
       It also builds up a list of directories  in  App.Site.dirs via calls to the poorly named setMdOption() function
-  - It deletes the publish directory
+  - Deletes the publish directory
-  - It reads the site configuration file
+  - Reads the site configuration file
-  - It calls buildPublishDirs(), which uses app.Site.dirs to reconstruct the directory tree
+  - Calls buildPublishDirs(), which uses app.Site.dirs to reconstruct the directory tree
+  - Changes to each directory in the tree and reads all filenames of that list
+  - For each file in that list, if it's a Markdown file, calls
+`app.publishMarkdownFile()`, explained in the next section.
+If not that file is simply copied out to the
+publish directory with the `app.publish()` call in pub.go.
+May be an image, an existing HTML file, whatever
+### pub.go
+* `app.publish()` in `pub.go`: Copies file to publish directory with no
+interpretation.
+That's used for everytihng except Markdown files and excluded files, which don't get published at all.
+Excluded files are those
+in the ExcludedAssetExtensions list.
+I don't think this version of Metabuzz lets you exclude individual files.
+* `app.publishMarkdownFile()` in `pub.go` gets called for each source file.

+* Don't know where this goes
+  - pub.go's mdFileToHTML converts file to byte buffer, then calls interps
+to interpret Go template variables, and finally calls mdToHTML
+  - mdToHTML actually converts the Markdown source file from Markdown to HTML, and it calls into Goldmark's met.Get() to read the front matter

 * I need to understand
   - when the site config file is read compared to newGoldmark(), which isn't
 picking up thie highlight style

 ## Utilities
-* errdoc 1234 creates a help file for error code 1234.
+* `errdoc 1234` creates a help file for error code 1234.
 Must be 4 digits.
-* mbtest deletes and recreates the directory .theme-test, and populates
+* `./mbtest1` from within the main `mb` development directory deletes and recreates the directory .theme-test, and populates
 it with automatically generated pages to test themes visually
 * mbtodo brings up the todo list
 * ffs searches through theme css files